Free Eccouncil 312-97 Exam Actual Questions & Explanations

 Use this topic map to guide your study for Eccouncil 312-97 (EC-Council Certified DevSecOps Engineer (ECDE)) within the Certified DevSecOps Engineer path.

-• DevSecOps Pipeline - Plan Stage: Master security planning and threat modeling before code begins.
-You will define security requirements, create threat models, and establish baseline security policies for projects.
+• DevSecOps Pipeline - Plan Stage: Master security requirements gathering, threat modeling, and compliance planning before development begins.
+You'll identify risks, define security acceptance criteria, and establish baseline controls for the project.

 Question Formats & What They Test

-The 312-97 exam uses multiple question types to assess both foundational knowledge and the ability to make sound security decisions in DevOps contexts.
-Questions progress in difficulty and require you to apply concepts to realistic scenarios.
+The 312-97 exam uses multiple-choice and scenario-based questions to assess both foundational knowledge and the ability to make sound decisions in realistic DevSecOps situations.
+Questions progress in difficulty and require you to connect concepts across the entire pipeline.

 Preparation Guidance